Choanoflagellate

-The choanoflagellates are a group of free-living unicellular and colonial flagellate eukaryotes considered to be the closest living relatives of the animals.
-Choanoflagellates are collared flagellates, having a funnel shaped collar of interconnected microvilli at the base of a flagellum.
-Choanoflagellates are capable of both asexual and sexual reproduction.
-They have a distinctive cell morphology characterized by an ovoid or spherical cell body 3–10 µm in diameter with a single apical flagellum surrounded by a collar of 30–40 microvilli (see figure).
-Movement of the flagellum creates water currents that can propel free-swimming choanoflagellates through the water column and trap bacteria and detritus against the collar of microvilli, where these foodstuffs are engulfed.
-This feeding provides a critical link within the global carbon cycle, linking trophic levels.
-In addition to their critical ecological roles, choanoflagellates are of particular interest to evolutionary biologists studying the origins of multicellularity in animals.
-As the closest living relatives of animals, choanoflagellates serve as a useful model for reconstructions of the last unicellular ancestor of animals.
+Choanoflagellates are a group of free-living unicellular and colonial flagellate eukaryotes considered to be the closest living relatives of animals.
+The name refers to the characteristic funnel-shaped "collar" of interconnected microvilli and the presence of a flagellum.
+Choanoflagellates are found globally in aquatic environments, and they are of particular interest to evolutionary biologists studying the origins of multicellularity in animals.

+The flagellum of choanoflagellates is surrounded by microvilli at its base.
+Movement of the flagellum creates water currents that can propel free-swimming choanoflagellates through the water column and trap bacteria and detritus against the microvilli, where these foodstuffs are engulfed.
+This feeding plays an ecological role in the carbon cycle by linking different trophic levels.

+Choanoflagellates bear morphological similarities to the choanocyte, a type of cell in sponges.
+As the proposed sister group to Animalia, choanoflagellates serve as a useful model for reconstructions of the last unicellular ancestor of animals.
+According to a 2021 study, crown group craspedids (and perhaps crown group choanoflagellates if Acanthoecida arose within Craspedida) appeared 422.78 million years ago, although a previous study from 2017 recovered the divergence of the crown group choanoflagellates (craspedids) at 786.62 million years.